Setting the Stage: Text-Driven Scene-Consistent Image Generation: Conclusion

 \section{Conclusion}

-This paper presents a geometry-aware framework for generating images that preserve the geometry of the reference scene, while generating entities aligned with the described spatial relation.
-Our contributions include: (i) a stable scene dataset construction method that produces high-quality, scene-consistent paired data with precise text–image alignment, enabling effective training with explicit scene consistency constraints; and (ii) a geometry-guided attention loss that leverages cross-view geometric correspondences to regularize intermediate attention maps, encouraging the model to focus on geometrically relevant regions, and thereby better preserving scene structure during generation.
+This paper presents a novel framework explicitly optimized for structural scene preservation, generating images that maintain the underlying spatial layout of a reference scene while synthesizing foreground entities aligned with textual descriptions.
+Our contributions include: (i) a scene-consistent data construction pipeline that produces high-quality, scene-consistent paired data with precise text–image alignment, enabling effective training with explicit scene consistency constraints; and (ii) a correspondence-guided attention loss that leverages cross-view spatial correspondences to regularize intermediate attention maps, constraining the model to attend to structurally relevant background regions.
 Extensive experiments across diverse scenarios demonstrate that our method achieves superior performance over existing approaches in both automatic metrics and user studies, with clear improvements in scene alignment and text--image consistency.
-Qualitative visualizations further confirm that our geometry-aware design effectively captures fine-grained scene semantics and maintains high scene consistency even under significant viewpoint changes. {
+Qualitative visualizations further confirm that our correspondence-guided design effectively captures fine-grained scene semantics and maintains high scene consistency even under significant viewpoint changes.